Call for Papers

 • Gene regulation and epigenomics

-• Metagenomics
+• Metagenomics and microbiome analysis

-• Population and statistical genetics
+• Population genetics and statistical genomics

 • Evolution and comparative genomics